Cranium Chest And Spine Computerized Axial Tomography

 What will happen:

-- You may be told to change into a hospital gown and remove all jewelry or other metal objects.
-Through your IV, caregivers may give you medicine to help you relax, and contrast for the scan.
-Your caregiver will tell you if you need to lie on your back or on your stomach.
-Your head may be held still using straps on your forehead and chin.
-Caregivers may watch how fast your heart is beating, how fast you are breathing, and your blood pressure.
+- Your caregiver will have you lie on a narrow table.
+Your head may be held still with straps on your forehead and chin.
+Caregivers may monitor your heart rate, breathing, and blood pressure during the scan.
+If you are getting contrast dye, pictures may be taken before and after the dye is given.
 The CT scan table will be moved into the hole in the middle of the machine.
 You will hear clicking sounds as the machine moves and takes pictures.

-- You must lie still while the CT scan is being done.
-During a CT scan of your spine or chest, you may need to hold your breath for a few seconds.
-You may also need to avoid swallowing for a few seconds during a spine CT scan.
-If your CT scan is being done using contrast, pictures will be taken before and after the contrast is given.
+- You will need to lie still during the CT scan.
+Caregivers may tell you to hold your breath or avoid swallowing for a few seconds during the scan.
 When the scan is done, the table will move out of the machine.

 After your procedure: